zkemail/ether-email-auth/packages/contracts/README.md

 Incidentally, the above line already exists in `foundy.toml` with it commented out, if you uncomment it by replacing `{PROJECT_DIR}` with the appropriate path, it will also work.

 About Create2, `L2ContractHelper.computeCreate2Address` should be used.
-And `type(ERC1967Proxy).creationCode` doesn't work correctly.
+And `type(ERC1967Proxy).creationCode` doesn't work correctly in zkSync.
 We need to hardcode the `type(ERC1967Proxy).creationCode` to bytecodeHash.
 Perhaps that is different value in each compiler version.

-You should replace the following line to the correct hash. packages/contracts/src/EmailAccountRecovery.sol:L94
+You should replace the following line to the correct hash. packages/contracts/src/EmailAccountRecovery.sol:L119

 See, test/ComputeCreate2Address.t.sol